revue-org/revue/docs/website/docs/report/testing.md

 </Summary>

-To be able to execute the tests, the database has been mocked using MongoDB Memory Server that allows to run a MongoDB instance in memory.
+To be able to execute the tests, the database has been mocked using **MongoDB Memory Server** that allows to run a MongoDB instance in memory.
-With this configuration, every integration test is isolated from the others, resetting the database after each test.
+With this configuration, each integration test is isolated from the others, resetting the database after each test.

 <Summary title="Example: connecting to the mock database">